VERONICA'S DOG TRAINING

 Payment plans and sliding scale payment options available (see below)

-I offer in-my-home boarding for eligible dogs.
-Dogs stay in my home with my family, participate in outings, and have access to a private 70-acre wooded property.
+Dogs stay in my home (not a kennel facility) with my family, participate in outings, and have access to a private 70-acre wooded property.
 Walks, hikes, and all daily care are included in prices.
-Past and current clients are given priority scheduling for boarding.
+Space is limited, and scheduling preference is given to dogs who have trained with me.

 Overnight Boarding: